Press enter to see results or esc to cancel.

 A Review of Malka NYC

 Malka arrived in New York City with much fanfare but at a time of great tragedy.
 Part of Eyal Shani’s growing empire of mostly non-kosher restaurants spanning the globe beyond his native Israel, Malka brought something unique.
 It was Shani’s first kosher restaurant in the United States.
+(In the time since this review, additional Malka’s have opened, including in the Dumbo neighborhood of Brooklyn and in West Palm Beach, Florida.)

-Malka arrived in the heat of the post-October 7th tension and when Shani was hectically assisting his fellow Israelis by converting some of his restaurants in the country to provide food to the displaced.
+Malka arrived in the heat of the post-October 7th tension, and when Shani was hectically assisting his fellow Israelis by converting some of his restaurants in the country to provide food to the displaced.
 The show had to go on, though, and the Jewish community in New York City was not only hungry for great food from a Michelin-starred chef but also for a sense of community.
-It is no wonder that even months after opening, it is still challenging to get a reservation at Malka.
+It is no wonder that even months after opening, it remains challenging to get a reservation at Malka.
 Thankfully, we got a slot late one evening as the hype at Malka was reaching a fever pitch.

 The Vibe